-This is a place I can easily sit from full darkness to full sun and just watch the colorful changes against the mountain peaks.
+This is a place I can easily sit from full darkness to full sun and just watch the colorful changes against the mountain peaks in the distance.

-Visitors can access Keys View by car (parking is nearby), so if hiking in the dark is not your thing, this is a great option.
+And, this Joshua Tree sunrise spot requires zero hiking skills.
+Visitors can access Keys View by car (parking is on site nearby), so if hiking in the dark is not your thing, this is a great option.

 Additional Joshua Tree Sunrise Tips

 ➳ Have I mentioned a headlamp?!
 Of course I did!
 But in case you missed it, I will mention it again!

 ➳ Have good, sturdy shoes and definitely dress in layers!